 30 year fixed mortgage rates will end 2020 at an all time low of ~2.7%.

 Assuming the bulls are right and additional demand for single family homes from the urban exodus continues indefinitely and doesn’t run out, the market still has to deal with pent-up supply.
 Some estimates say that more than a million homes are already in late stage default and several million others are in forbearance programs.
 If forbearance and foreclosure moratoriums end sometime next year, a wave of distressed properties could create “supply.”
 This “wave” of distressed properties hitting the market is a common pattern during recessions in 1990, 2008, and the early 1980s.
 FHA loans in some areas have delinquency rates of up to 15%.
-If the Biden administration decides to aid at risk borrowers, new “supply” will be avoided or delayed and forbearance programs will likely continue.
+If the Biden administration decides to aid at risk borrowers, new housing supply will be avoided or delayed and forbearance programs will likely continue.
+How large this wave of distressed properties will be and how the market absorbs it is uncertain.
+With such high prices it is likely possible that the lifting of forbearance poses little immediate risk to the broad U.S. housing market.

 Future stagflation is a risk.
 Higher inflation as a result of the Fed’s monetization of record debt could cause interest rates to spike substantially in the future (speculation).
 Higher interest rates combined with a weak economy would be an ideal set up for the next bear market in housing.
 With inflation adjusted median home prices in many metros higher than their 2006 bubble highs, valuations in some places are historically high relative to wages and pose a significant threat to future returns.